IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/the-tomtom-indigo-emulator.md

   - Enable `Wi-Fi` by pressing the toggle button so it turns blue.

 - Set the emulator's OpenGL ES API level to 3.1:
-  - Click the three dots in the top bar of the emulator screen.
+  - Click the three vertical dots in the top bar of the emulator screen.
 This opens the `Extended Controls` dialog.
   - Select `Settings` at the left.
   - Select the `Advanced` tab at the top.
   - This should say `Desktop native OpenGL` and `Renderer maximum (up to OpenGL ES 3.1)`, see